Flavorful Mexican Beef Dish

 • Onion: Keep 1/2 cup diced ready for that finishing crunch and flavor.

 A bowl of savory meat stew garnished with radishes and herbs, surrounded by lime wedges and additional ingredients.
-Pin it
+Save

 A bowl of savory meat stew garnished with radishes and herbs, surrounded by lime wedges and additional ingredients. | recipesbyhannah.com